 4.1 The Trustee recognises that it is not necessarily possible, or even desirable, to select investments that exactly match the Section's estimated liabilities.
 Specifically for investment of assets relating to benefits accrued from 1 April 2018, the long-term return objective requires an unmatched strategy with gradual de-risking as the arrangement matures, but there is provision within the investment rule for the Trustee to de-risk faster than specified in that objective if it considers that the risks to accrued benefits (excluding potential future discretionary increases) are too great, taking into account the Company's covenant.
-In addition, there is a risk control specified in the investment rule, which is framed in terms of an upper limit on a forward-looking estimate of return volatility and this limit takes precedence over the return objective, if the two conflict.
+In addition, there is a risk control specified in the investment rule, which is framed in terms of an upper limit on a forward-looking estimate of return volatility and

-- 4.2 Given the ongoing commitment of the Company to the Section and the current circumstances of the Section, a degree of investment risk can currently be taken, in the expectation of generating excess returns relative to the lowest risk strategy.
-Specifically for investment of assets relating to benefits accrued from 1 April 2018, the Trustee is currently satisfied that it can invest without diverging from the long-term return objective in the investment rule. - 4.3 In deciding to take investment risk relative to the liabilities, the Trustee has carefully considered the following possible consequences: - Over any time period, the assets might not achieve the anticipated excess return relative to the liabilities.
+- this limit takes precedence over the return objective, if the two conflict.
+In this case, the return objective is reduced to the Trustee's estimate of the highest rate that can be achieved while meeting the risk control objective. - 4.2 Given the ongoing commitment of the Company to the Section and the current circumstances of the Section, a degree of investment risk can currently be taken, in the expectation of generating excess returns relative to the lowest risk strategy. - 4.3 In deciding to take investment risk relative to the liabilities, the Trustee has carefully considered the following possible consequences: - Over any time period, the assets might not achieve the anticipated excess return relative to the liabilities.
 This would result in the deterioration of the Section's financial position and consequently may result in higher contributions than currently expected from the Company. - There may be a shortfall of assets relative to the liabilities in the event of discontinuance of the Section.
 This consequence is particularly serious if it coincides with the Company being unable to make good the shortfall. - 4.4 The Trustee has taken advice on these issues from the Strategic Investment Consultant, the Manager, and the Scheme Actuary. - 4.5 The Trustee's willingness to take investment risk is dependent on the Section's financial position from time to time, on the continuing financial strength of the Company and on its willingness and capacity to contribute appropriately to the Section.
 The financial strength and perceived commitment of the Company to the Section is monitored by the Trustee and the Trustee will review the level of investment risk relative to the liabilities should either of these change. - 4.6 The Trustee will also monitor the Section's financial positions and liability profiles, with a view to reviewing the investment objectives, risk tolerances and/or return targets should there be a significant change in either.
 This monitoring will be undertaken separately for assets and liabilities relating to pre 1 April 2018 benefit accrual and for assets and liabilities relating to benefit accrual from that date.
 The investment policies for the two asset portfolios will differ to reflect the differing nature of the benefit arrangements and the liabilities that arise from them. - 4.7 There are many different combinations of assets and investment management approaches that could be adopted in targeting a particular level of investment risk and/or expected return.
 The Trustee's objective is to identify those combinations that it believes are likely to minimise the level of risk taken for the level of return sought.